 Suddenly movement in the bushes caught his eye seeing a huge black dog he thought that it must be a stay wandering far from home until it turned to face him.
 The dog stared at him with large glowing red eyes before disappearing.

-Terrified beyond reason the man would have fled back the way he had came but the ground seemed to spin and rise so he ran blindly forward though the ever enclosing trees.
+Terrified beyond reason the man would have fled back the way he had came but the ground seemed to spin and rise so he ran blindly forward through the ever enclosing trees.

 The man suddenly felt courage replace the fear in his heart so screaming and brandishing his stick he rushed the ram in an attempt to beat it away.